Regd.No.: 126198/071/072

 Day 9 : Trek to Surkhe 2,295 m – 06 hrs.

-From Puiyan after lunch, walking on the winding trail, with view of Lukla town and its airstrip, from the ridge top, our route descends to Surkhe village for the overnight stop, Surkhe located just below Lukla.
+From Puiyan after lunch, walking on the winding trail, with a view of Lukla town and its airstrip, from the ridge top, our route descends to Surkhe village for the overnight stop, Surkhe is located just below Lukla.

 Food